RyanTheAllmighty/Allmighty-Docker-Manager/README.md

 adm build component --version=1.0.0
 ```

-If no version is provided then it will be tagged as 'latest' and no build arguments will be passed into the Docker build process.
-You also cannot specify a version unless you're building only one
+If no version is provided then it will be tagged as 'latest' and no build arguments will be passed into the Docker build process **UNLESS** there is a utility file (see section below for info) in that
-component.
+components folder with a method called 'getLatestVersion' which returns a promise which resolves to the version number to use as if you'd passed it in.
+You also cannot specify a version unless you're
+building only onecomponent.

 Alternatively you can pull down the images from the set repository (set in the settings.json file) by running: